git/git.github.io/rev_news/drafts/edition-60.md

   and then came up with [a patch](https://lore.kernel.org/git/20200108114344.GA3380580@coredump.intra.peff.net/) to fix the bug in `git restore --staged`.

-  Junio Hamano, the Git maintainer, review the patch and praised Peff, while Dennis Kaarsemaker reported just being bitten by seemingly the same bug.
+  Junio Hamano, the Git maintainer, reviewed the patch and praised Peff, while Dennis Kaarsemaker reported just being bitten by seemingly the same bug.